ftjuh/I2Cwrapper/README.md

 ### Limitations for End Users

    - Arduinos aren't perfect I2C target devices.
 Particularly, the Arduino's Wire library doesn't support [clock stretching](https://onlinedocs.microchip.com/pr/GUID-CA6B1F8F-E09D-4780-A52A-CBBF61902464-en-US-2/GUID-5CCAB0DB-28BD-4095-B2E2-2F3CF0FC6966.html) in a way that allows the target to finish reacting to the previous command if it hasn't done so yet before the transmission occurred.
 That's why it's important to make sure that the **target is not flooded** with commands or requests with too little time to handle them.
-I2Cwrapper provides an [adjustable minimum delay](#adjusting-the-i2c-delay) between transmissions to handle that problem (and diagnostics to determine the delay).
+I2Cwrapper provides an [adjustable minimum delay](#adjusting-the-i2c-delay) between transmissions to handle that problem.

 ### Limitations for Module Authors